 Engaging with text meaningfully opens worlds for learners.
-By understanding, analyzing, and responding to texts (orally and in writing)-with the help of appropriate scaffolding-children enhance their ability to make meaning, build knowledge in all content areas, develop receptive and expressive language, and reinforce foundational literacy skills.
+By understanding, analyzing, and responding to texts (orally and in writing)-with the help of appropriate scaffolding-children enhance their ability to make meaning, build knowledge in all content areas, and develop receptive and expressive language.
+In addition, foundational literacy skills are reinforced.
 Children experience increasingly complex text by listening to read-alouds and reading with the teacher and independently.
 Reading a variety of texts provides models of creative expression and author's craft, allows children to pursue interests, and builds an appreciation of diverse perspectives and cultures.